Ukraine's housing market is stabilizing, but is still very weak

 Secondary market apartment prices in Kiev fell by 3.3% during the year to Q2 2017, to an average price of US$ 1,131 per square metre (sq. m.).
 Newly-built apartment prices fell by 3.3% y-o-y to an average of US$ 1,016 per sq. m., down 61% from their peak of US$ 2,638 per sq. m. of June 2008.

-The massive decline in Ukraine's house prices, which occurred in 2014 and 2015, is attributable to the Ukrainian hryvnia's loss of value due to a series of devaluations over the past two years, due to the war.
-This period has been a headache for realtors, with some contracts being cancelled due to buyers' inability to convert currency, while sellers refuse to accept hryvnia.
+This followed a massive decline in house prices in 2014 and 2015, attributable to the Ukrainian hryvnia´s loss of value due to a series of devaluations over the past two years due to the war.
+House prices are 68.8% below the September 2008 peak of US$3,627 per sq. m, according to S&V Development.

 There are no major restrictions on foreigners buying property in Ukraine.
 All secondary residential transactions (i.e., resales) are in US dollars, while primary sales are quoted in hryvnia, but still paid in dollars.